 8. The Competitor may submit two entries in each class.
 Competitors entering two bottles in one class must ensure that the entries are made from different ingredients and, if from grapes, from different varieties, vintages or vineyards.
 Different yeasts or slight adjustments to a blend do not make "different" wines.

-9. Because the Provincial has six classes that do not exist in the National Competition (Dry White Pinot, Cabernet Sauvignon, BC Dry White, BC Dry Red, Dry Red Grape Kit, and Dry White Grape Kit) the most successful entries from those seven classes will be reallocated by the National Director to the appropriate AWC classes.
-For Dry White Pinot the AWC class is Other Dry White; for Cabernet Sauvignon – Bordeaux Type Red, for BC White – Chardonnay or Other White Table or Aromatic White Grape; for BC Red – Bordeaux Type Red, Red Pinot, Rhone Style Red, Non-Vinifera Red Grape or Other Red Table; for Dry White Kit – Chardonnay or Other Dry White; for Dry Red Kit – Bordeaux, Red Pinot, Rhone Style Red or Other Dry Red).
+9. Because the Provincial has two classes that do not exist in the National Competition (Dry White Pinot, and Cabernet Sauvignon) the most successful entries from those two classes will be reallocated by the National Director to the appropriate AWC classes.
+For Dry White Pinot the AWC class is Other Dry White; for Cabernet Sauvignon – Bordeaux Type Red.
 In cases where the same competitor ends up with two or more different wines allocated to a National class his/her highest scoring entry is selected.
 In problematic cases the National Director will contact the competitor.